 It is an exciting time for the Webb School of Engineering and the Departments of Electrical & Computer Engineering and Computer Science.
-We are welcoming the first class of students to our Engineering program, and the Computer Science program will be introducing a Cybersecurity concentration.
+We welcomed the first class of students to our Engineering program, and the Computer Science program will be introducing a Cybersecurity concentration.

 The School is led by Founding Dean, Dr. Michael Oudshoorn, and the departments by Dr. Claire McCullough and Dr. Will Suchan, respectively.

-The Webb School of Engineering strives to offer a competitive curriculum and the latest in cutting edge technology, software, and tools to give our students a full breadth of knowledge that will prepare them for the world as it is going to be.
+The Webb School of Engineering and its outstanding Faculty team strive to offer a competitive curriculum and the latest in cutting edge technology, software, and tools to give our students a full breadth of knowledge that will prepare them for the world as it is going to be.

 Students who wish to participate in Engineering programs other than Electrical or Computer Engineering, can choose the 3-2 program.
 Students must first complete one semester of suggested courses and meet the following requirements at the end of the first semester: